Foreign travel advice

 Medical facilities in Uganda are limited, especially outside Kampala.
 Many popular tourist attractions have poor medical facilities.
 If you are seriously ill or have an accident, you may need an air ambulance.
 Make sure you have accessible funds to cover the cost of any medical treatment abroad and repatriation.

-FCDO has a list of English speaking doctors in Uganda
+FCDO has a list of medical providers in Uganda where some staff will speak English.

 Travel and mental health